25,000 people die every day due to starvation.

 1: issue an injunction

-2: give instructions to or direct somebody to do something with authority; "I said to him to go home"; "She ordered him to do the shopping"; "The mother told the child to get dressed" [syn: {order}, {tell}, {say}]
+2: give instructions to or direct somebody to do something with authority; "I said to him to go home"; "She ordered him to do the shopping"; "The mother told the child to get dressed" [syn: {order}, {tell}, {enjoin}, {say}]

-Definitions retrieved from local copies of the freely distributed DICT client/server software and databases.
-Click here for database copyright information. - KM
+Definitions retrieved from the Open Source DICT Webster's English and WordNet 3.0 dictionaries.
+Click here for database copyright information.